tech-neault/MechaCar_Statistical_Analysis/README.md

 # MechaCar Statistical Analysis

 ## Linear Regression to Predict MPG
+Based on the results of this linear regression, three variables show that they provide a non-random variance on MPG values.
+These values are MPG, Vehicle Length, and Ground Clearance.

+With an r-squared value of 0.71, we can state that 71% of all predictions made with this model will be correct.

 ## Summary Statistics on Suspension Coils
+Analysis on the three lots of vehicles showed that Lots 1 and 2 are within the allowable margin.
+Lot 3 is not within the allowable margin.
+However, all three lots are within the allowable variance.

 ## T-Tests on Suspension Coils
 #### Overall